pguse/ics4u-2019-2020/projects/00 -  Setting up Github/README.md

 6. Now open a **terminal/command prompt**.
 Navigate to the folder where you are storing all of your computer science work.
 You might need to use the **cd** command to move between folders ***(or just open the folder using Visual Studio Code)*** .
 Once you get to the correct folder, make a ***new folder*** called **Github**.
 In the terminal you do this using the **mkdir** command.
 Now that you are in the **Github** folder, type ***git clone 'paste the address that you copied in step 5 here'*** .
 The sequence of commands might look like the following ***(with a different copied address)*** .

+**IMPORTANT:**  The first time you clone a repository, you will be asked to enter your Github username and password.
+When you enter your password, you'll notice that the cursor does not move.
+This is a security feature.
+Just type in your password properly and press ***Enter*** and everything should work fine.

 ![](images/CommandPrompt.PNG)

 # Using Git with Visual Studio Code